ab-almusawi/vpn/FLUTTER_CLIENT_APP.md

-# Flutter VPN Client - Complete Integration Guide
+# Flutter VPN Client App - User Guide

 ## 🎯 Overview

-This guide provides complete instructions for building a secure Flutter VPN client that integrates with your NestJS VPN backend.
-The app implements **client-side key generation** for maximum security and supports all backend features including authentication, client management, and real-time statistics.
+This guide provides complete instructions for building a secure Flutter VPN client app for **end users**.
+The app focuses on connecting to your VPN server with maximum security using client-side key generation.

 ---